-We help keep your Google Account secure with tools and automatic protection like suspicious activity detection, Security Checkup, and 2-step verification.
+We help to keep your Google Account secure with tools and automatic protection, like suspicious activity detection, Security Check-Up and 2-Step Verification.

 Why it matters

-We help keep your Google Account secure with:
+We help to keep your Google Account secure with:

 - Suspicious activity detection sends you notifications whenever we detect unusual or potentially dangerous activity, such as suspicious sign-ins to your account.

-- Security Checkup helps you secure your account and manage your online security through personalized guidance.
+- Security Check-Up helps you secure your account and manage your online security through personalised guidance.

 What is suspicious activity?

 We provide automatic, critical security updates for Google Nest devices for at least five years starting when the device is first available on the US Google store..

 Why it matters

-We employ many layered defenses to protect users, however, technology changes and new threats arise.
+We employ many layered defences to protect users; however, technology changes and new threats arise.
 So we commit to providing automatic software security updates that address critical issues known to Google Nest.
 We will publish a list of devices and how long we commit to providing updates for them.